-- 1.All general rules and regulations of the Park County Fair and 4-H Show Rules and Regulations pertain to the 4-H Livestock Show. - 2.
-A Meat Quality Assurance Program (MQA) is required for all 4-H members enrolled in a Market and/or Breeding Livestock Project.

-Once as a first year member who is a Junior or Intermediate member (between the ages of 8 and 13)

-Again when a member becomes a Senior (age is 14 years old)

-The only exception to being required to take it twice would be for a first time member who was 14 or older, in that case it would only be required once.

-Those members not required to attend a MQA Program are encouraged to complete a Quality Assurance Checklist.

-To qualify for State Fair as a Swine exhibitor, Pork Quality Assurance must be taken the first three years and then again at age 15.

-\Requirements are subject to change at CSU's recommendation

-- 3. An up-to-date livestock/horse record book will be inspected by the Club Leader, or designees, in June.
+- 1. All general rules and regulations of the Park County Fair and 4-H Show Rules and Regulations pertain to the 4-H Livestock Show. - 2.
+A Meat Quality Assurance Program (MQA) is required for all 4-H members enrolled in a Market and/or Breeding Livestock Project. - Once as a first-year member who is a Junior or Intermediate member (between the ages of 8 and 13) - Again, when a member becomes a Senior (age is 14 years old) - The only exception to being required to take it twice would be for a first-time member who was 14 or older, in that case it would only be required once. - Those members not required to attend a MQA Program are encouraged to complete a Quality Assurance Checklist. - To qualify for State Fair as a Swine exhibitor, Youth Pork Quality Assurance must be taken the first three years and then again at age 15. - Requirements are subject to change at CSU's recommendation - 3.
+An up-to-date livestock/horse record book will be inspected by the Club Leader, or designee in June.
 The 4-H exhibitor must make corrections by June 30th in order to participate in the Fair.
-A final record book is to be submitted to the CSU Extension Agent no later than the 1st Monday in August of the current year. - 4.
-Any 4-H member that has received a record book grade of less than 70% shall forfeit any and all awards and prizes, but will be given two weeks to correct the deficiencies and re-submit to the CSU Extension Agent. - 5.
+A final record book is to be submitted to the CSU Extension Specialist no later than the 1st Thursday in August of the current year. - 4.
+Any 4-H member that has received a record book grade of less than 70% shall forfeit any and all awards and prizes but will be given two weeks to correct the deficiencies and re-submit to the CSU Extension Specialist. - 5.
 Exhibitors not complying with Rule #4 above will be ineligible to enroll in that same project in the next 4-H year. - 6.
-Exhibitors in the 4-H livestock show must have continuously owned, and personally cared for (at least 51% of the time) their livestock on or before the following current year's date or the weigh in date selected by the Park County Livestock Committee for market animals, listed below, and upload proof of ownership to 4honline by the listed dates:
+Exhibitors in the 4-H livestock show must have continuously owned, and personally cared for (at least 51% of the time) their livestock on or before the following current year's date or the weigh in date selected by the Park County Livestock Committee for market animals, listed below, and upload proof of ownership to 4-Honline by the listed dates:

-Breeding animals (all species) -----First Sat. in May Market Steer / Heifer ------ Monday after weigh in Market Lamb, Swine, Goat------First Sat. in May Horse, Dog, Cat -------May 1st a.
-A purchase sheet from a licensed and bonded calf sale.
+Breeding animals (all species) -------May 1st Market Steer / Heifer ------Monday after weigh in Market Lamb, Swine, Goat, Horse, Dog, Poultry, Rabbit, Cat ------May 1st Market Poultry, Market Rabbits -------June 15